BioCancerInformatics/SigPolytope/README.md

 - **Regulatory signature (sig)**
 - **Interaction signature (int)**

-Each circuitry is therefore represented as **two convex polytopes embedded in the same latent space**.
+Each circuitry is therefore represented as **two convex polytopes embedded in the same 18D latent space**.

 This dual representation preserves:

 - alignment versus opposition
 - balance versus asymmetry
 - shared versus divergent phenotypic axes

+For interpretability, the Shiny Atlas renders **paired 3D projections of the two 18D polytopes** in a shared coordinate system.

 ---